 On September 20, 1976, the Huntington Beach City Council adopted Resolution No. 4330, adopting a Council Manual that provided resource information on a number of processes, duties and responsibilities related to local government service.
-The most significant update to the Council Manual occurred in 1989.
-In recent years, attempts to update the Council Manual remained unfinished, but in late 2018, the project became a priority.
+Significant updates to the Council Manual occurred in 1989 and 2019.

-In an effort to enhance the experience of our elected officials and provide a wealth of solid, relevant, easily accessible information, staff is pleased to present the newly revised Council Manual.
+In a continued effort to enhance the experience of our elected officials and provide a wealth of solid, relevant, easily accessible information, staff is pleased to present a revised Council Manual.
 The Council Manual begins with items germane to Huntington Beach, and then incorporates a variety of webpage links to public domain offerings by the Institute for Local Government (ILG).
 ILG is a nonprofit research and education affiliate of the League of California Cities and the California State Association of Counties, whose mission is to promote good government at the local level throughout California.
 In addition to the linked publications provided in the Council Manual, videos covering basic Government 101 topics are accessible at www.ca-ilg.org/post/local-government-basics-videos.